openresty/sregex/README.markdown

 * implement the comment notation `(?#comment)`.
 * implement the POSIX character class notation.
 * allow '\0' be used in both the regex and the subject string.
-* add an API for assembling multiple user regexes and return an ID indicating exactly which regex is matched (first), as well as the corresponding submatch captures.
 * add a bytecode optimizer to the regex VM (which also generates minimized DFAs for the Thompson VM).
 * add a JIT compiler for the Pike VM targeting x86_64.
 * port the existing x86_64 JIT compiler for the Thompson VM to other architectures like i386.